Rodrick0209/ISEP-SEM4PI-23-24/readme.md

 [Planning and Technical Documentation](docs/readme.md)

 ## 3. How to Build

 1. Ensure that Maven is installed on your system.
 You can check this by running the command `mvn -v` in your terminal.
 If Maven is not installed, you can download it from the [official Apache Maven website](https://maven.apache.org/download.cgi).

-2. Add Maven to your system's PATH.
-The process for this varies depending on your operating system.
-For macOS and Linux, you can add the following line to your `.bashrc` or `.bash_profile` file:

-    ```bash
-    export PATH=/path/to/your/maven/bin:$PATH
-    ```

-   Replace `/path/to/your/maven/bin` with the actual path to your Maven `bin` directory.
-For Windows, you can add the path to your Maven `bin` directory to your system's PATH variable through the System Properties.

-3. Once Maven is set up, you can build the project by running the `build-all.bat` script if you're on Windows, or `build-all.sh` script if you're on macOS or Linux.
+2. Once Maven is set up, you can build the project by running the `build-all.bat` script if you're on Windows, or `build-all.sh` script if you're on macOS or Linux.
 These scripts will use Maven to compile the project and build a JAR file.
 To run the script, navigate to the project directory in your terminal and run:

     ```bash
     ./build-all.bat